lightning/bolts/04-onion-routing.md

 In order to vary the ephemeral public key (the EC point) between hops, it's blinded at each hop.
-The inputs for the blinding process are the EC point to be blinded, the hop's public key, and a 32-byte shared secret.
+The inputs for the blinding process are the EC point to be blinded and a 32-byte shared secret.
 The output is a single EC point, which represents the blinded element.

-Blinding is accomplished by computing a blinding factor from the hop's public key and the shared secret for that hop.
+Blinding is accomplished by computing a blinding factor from the ephemeral public key and the shared secret for that hop.
-The blinding factor is the computed `SHA256` hash value of the result of serializing the hop's public key into its compressed format and appending the shared secret.
+The blinding factor is the computed `SHA256` hash value of the result of serializing the ephemeral public key into its compressed format and appending the shared secret.
 The blinded EC point, in turn, is the result of the scalar multiplication of the EC point and the blinding factor.